Blue Marvel: Fictional character biography

-During the Infinity storyline, Uatu visited Blue Marvel in his Undersea Science Fortress which he had previously modified.
+During the 2013 "Infinity" storyline, Uatu visited Blue Marvel in his Undersea Science Fortress which he had previously modified.
 Blue Marvel talked with Uatu about his family life and how he could have taken up the opportunity to join the Avengers.
 After a one-sided conversation, Blue Marvel took up his costume and flew through Shuma-Gorath's head during its fight with Luke Cage's team.
 He was able to heal Spectrum (who had been incapacitated by Proxima Midnight's spear) and boost her powers temporarily.
-Subsequently, Blue Marvel was among those Luke Cage declared to be part of his Mighty Avengers.
+Subsequently, Blue Marvel was among those Cage declared to be part of his Mighty Avengers.

-During the "Last Days" part of the 2015 Secret Wars storyline, Blue Marvel was seen with the Mighty Avengers where they fight the Illuminati.
+During the "Last Days" part of the 2015 "Secret Wars" storyline, Blue Marvel was seen with the Mighty Avengers where they fight the Illuminati.
 After the battle, Blue Marvel tells Mister Fantastic and Black Panther that he is angry they never consulted the other heroes on this, saying they could have prevented all this if they had all worked together.

 As part of the 2015 All-New, All-Different Marvel initiative, Blue Marvel appeared as a member of the Ultimates.
 Blue Marvel's first mission with the Ultimates involved retrieving the incubator that Galactus was brought out of prematurely.
 Once they put him back into it, he fully emerged as a lifebringer.
 While in Exo-Space with the Ultimates within their ship the Aboena, Blue Marvel finds that his old enemy Anti-Man has reassembled there.
 As Blue Marvel wanted to kill Anti-Man where he deemed him too dangerous, he also discovered that his son Kevin was also in Exo-Space who persuaded his father to spare him.
 Blue Marvel does and has Anti-Man brought onto the Aboena so that he and the Ultimates can fix him.

-During the 2016 Civil War II storyline, the precognitive Ulysses Cain experiences a vision that warns Blue Marvel about the impending arrival of the inter-dimensional traveler Infinaut on Earth, which will endanger the planet.
-This warning gives sufficient time for Blue Marvel, Giant-Man, and the Ultimates to devise a Pym Particle accelerator with which they can shrink Infinaut down to human size, at which point Infinaut greets the heroes.During the God Butcher storyline, Blue Marvel and the Mighty Avengers, along with the rest of humanity, have been killed by Loki.
-Blue Marvel's reanimated corpse appears as part of a legion of undead heroes sent against Old King Thor by the God of Mischief, but are ultimately defeated by The God of Thunder.
+During the 2016 "Civil War II" storyline, the precognitive Ulysses Cain experiences a vision that warns Blue Marvel about the impending arrival of the inter-dimensional traveler Infinaut on Earth, which will endanger the planet.
+This warning gives sufficient time for Blue Marvel, Giant-Man, and the Ultimates to devise a Pym Particle accelerator with which they can shrink Infinaut down to human size, at which point Infinaut greets the heroes.

 Powers and abilities

-Anti-Matter Energy Absorption seems to be the main source of Blue Marvel's power.
-This source of power is the energy released from anti-matter, which derives from the inter-dimensional universe called the Negative Zone.
+Blue Marvel has the ability to absorb energy from matter-anti-matter annihilation, which originates from the inter-dimensional universe called the Negative Zone.